DraqueT/PolyGlot/docs/readme_developers.md

 # README for Developers
-If you're looking to work on PolyGlot independently or to contribute, here's how you set it up to work with.
+If you're looking to work on PolyGlot independently or to contribute, here's how you set it up to work with it.

 Note: GUI elements were built with the NetBeans GUI Builder.

-## BASIC DEVELOPMENT SETUP
+## Dependencies
-1) Download/install Open JDK 17 (or higher)
-  - Copy to appropriate directory if downloaded
-  - set the JAVA_HOME environment variable
+- Java 17 or higher
-2) Install Maven (3.8.1 or higher)
+- Maven 3.8.1 or higher
-  - Copy to appropriate directory
-    - add environment variable (MAVEN_HOME)
-  - Add line specifying JDK 17 as java to use for maven
+- Python 3
+- An IDE of your choice:
-3) Download/install an editor.
-Netbeans 12 or newer, or Visual Studio Code with java/maven plugins
+  - Netbeans 12 or newer
+  - Visual Studio Code with java/maven plugins
+  - Eclipse

+## Development Setup
+1) Install dependencies.
+  - Set the JAVA_HOME environment variable.
+  - Make sure `java` and `mvn` are in your path (try `java -version` and `mvn -v` in a terminal).
-  - (Netbeans) remember to set the jdk path as appropriate on install if asked (might not auto-populate)
+  - If using Netbeans as an IDE, remember to set the jdk path as appropriate on install if asked (might not auto-populate).
-4) Install git (not strictly necessary, but command line git is more powerful than the UI based stuff you can do in Netbeans)
+2) (Optional) Fork the repo on GitHub.
-5) Clone PolyGlot from the git repo (https://github.com/DraqueT/PolyGlot.git)
+3) Clone the repository.
+4) Perform the steps below corresponding to your IDE.

+Afterwards, you will be ready to begin work!
+Building this will result in a runnable jar file (PolyGlotLinA-<VER>-jar-with-dependencies.jar) being created in the target folder.
+Be aware that this jar is NOT cross platform compatible.
+In J8, PolyGlot was distributed as a single file for all OSes (but the great module wars of J9 changed all that.
+'S how I got this eyepatch and lost my leg).

 ### NetBeans
 1) Open the PolyGlot project